-Prime times of the day make the very best of routine opportunities to promote 'tuning-in' to the child emotionally and to create opportunities for learning.
-Nappy changing times are key times in the day for being close and promoting security as well as for communication, exploration and learning.
+Prime times of the day make the best of routine opportunities to promote 'tuning-in' to the child emotionally and to create opportunities for learning.
+Children's privacy is maintained during nappy changing and toileting, whilst balanced with safeguarding considerations.
+Nappy changing times are key times in the day for being close and promoting security as well as for communication, exploration, and learning.